purushotham2628/AI-Powered-Finance-Management/README.md

 ### User Experience
 - **Beautiful UI**: Modern, clean design with smooth animations using Framer Motion
 - **Responsive Design**: Optimized for all devices from mobile to desktop
-- **Secure Authentication**: Supabase Auth with email/password authentication
+- **Secure Authentication**: JWT-based authentication with bcrypt password hashing
 - **Real-time Updates**: Instant data synchronization across all views
 - **Interactive Charts**: Dynamic visualizations using Recharts